zombre98/zia/src/server/api/README.md

 For example, in pseudo-code, if you call your **StageManager** `manager` : <br/>
 `manager.stage.moment("moduleName", module)`

-\* **A hook** is a function that will be called each time that a Stage it's triggered in one of three differents Stage
+\* **A hook** is a function that will be called each time that a Stage it's triggered in one of three different Moment (see the Stage section for more details).

 ## StageManager

-StageManager will manage differents Stage in your Server.
+StageManager will manage many Stages in your Server.
-We implement four Stage :<br/>
+There is four Stage implemented:<br/>

 | Stage      | Description |
 | :----:       |    :----:     |